- November 7, 2008

 “Overall, as with episode 1, the game is good, and the story it is telling is interesting, witty, and enjoyable.”

-“The story maintains captivation whilst not taking itself seriously, the dialogue is as witty as ever, and the battle system is just as entertaining as it was in episode one.”
+“The story maintains captivation whilst not taking itself seriously, the dialog is as witty as ever, and the battle system is just as entertaining as it was in episode one.”

-“The storytelling and humor seem to have left the series entirely.”
+“The storytelling/humor seems to have left the series entirely.”

 “Tedious pixel hunting quests, overly difficult QTE combat, and a boring story with little focus really kills the potential this game had.”